consp1racy/FloatingLabelLayout/README.md

 It has an optional error state which is always triggered manually and cleared on text change (if applicable).

-    <item name="flv_colorError">@color/flv_error</item>

-Error color determines text color when the helper is in error state.
-Optionally it may color the owner view background.

     <item name="flv_ownerViewBackgroundError">@null</item>

 Specifies custom background for owner view when in error state.